bchutchison/Java_debugging_in_IDE/debugging_homework.md

 - Specifies the point in the code where the the code should pause and the debugger should commence

 2. Does the line of code on a breakpoint run when you start debugging?
-- Yes, it stops on the first line of code and updates the arguments.
+- No, it stops on the first line of code and updates the arguments.

 3. How do we debug the next line of code?
 - Press StepOver will run the first line of code specified by the breakpoint and then pause on the next line of code.